ncsu-landscape-dynamics/popsborder/docs/shipments.md

 ## F280-based shipments

 Shipments in the simulation can be based on real F280 records.
-In that case, a CSV file needs to be specified.
+In that case, a CSV file needs to be specified using the `f280_file` key.

 The CSV is expected to have the following columns:
  * QUANTITY which will be used as number of stems,
- * PATHWAY which is used to determine the `stems_per_box` value (comparison is case insensitive),
+ * PATHWAY which is used to determine the `stems_per_box` value (case insensitive),
  * REPORT_DT is used for date,
  * COMMODITY as the flower (commodity type),
  * ORIGIN_NM as origin, and